bradietilley/laravel-actions/README.md

 });
 ```

-When an action throws a `Throwable` error/exception, it will trigger an event: `BradieTilley\Actions\Events\ActionDispatchErrored`.
+When an action throws a `Throwable` error/exception, it will trigger an event: `BradieTilley\Actions\Events\ActionFailed`.

 The `BradieTilley\Actions\Contracts\Actionable` class is provided in the event under the `action` property.